supreme-chocomint/tsvar/README.md

 ## Primer

-TsvAR is a generalization of the association miner in [bandori-2019-stats](https://github.com/supreme-chocomint/bandori-2019-stats).
-Therefore (like it's predecessor), it can create rules from input survey response data, such as:
+TsvAR is a generalization of the association rule miner in [bandori-2019-stats](https://github.com/supreme-chocomint/bandori-2019-stats).
+It can create rules from survey response data, such as:

 ```
 | Favorite Operators            | Gender | Region        |